Huawei Announces Digital Talent Initiatives For 2024

-Global ICT company, Huawei, has announced its 2024 digital talent development initiatives as part of the company’s continuous effort to develop talent in the area of ICT and equip beneficiaries them with the skills to advance their society.
+Global ICT company, Huawei has announced its 2024 digital talent development initiatives as part of the company’s continuous effort to develop talent in the area of ICT and equip them with the skills to advance their society.

 The initiatives were revealed at the Huawei Talent Summit held during the ongoing Mobile World Congress (MWC) 2024.
 The list of the initiatives includes the global ITU-Huawei Generation Connect Young Leadership Programme; the joint project between Huawei and UNESCO’s Institute for Lifelong Learning (UIL); and Huawei Cloud’s startups programme.